magz-dev/max-fit-app/README.md

 * Python

 ### Media
-* The background photo was taken from a non-copyrighted google image search.
 * Favicon, logo and delivery icon is from [Icons8](https://icons8.com/).
 * Background photo is from [Adobe Stock](https://stock.adobe.com/uk/)